The Integration of Signalling Cascades in Synovial Joints - a role for dact genes?

 Applications accepted all year round

-This is a self-funded, 3 year full-time or 6 year part-time PhD studentship, to commence in February 2019 or October 2019.
+This is a self-funded, 3 year full-time or 6 year part-time PhD studentship.
 The project is supervised by Dr Susanne Dietrich.

 Joint diseases have a serious impact on the quality of life of the elderly, and are on the increase in an ageing population.
 Frequently, the condition worsens when bony spurs form within the joint.